anthonynamnam/brainstation_capstone/README.md

 The project includes the development of a simple and interactive user interface, making it accessible to a wide range of users.
 This interface allows sellers and buyers to input their vehicle details easily and obtain price range predictions quickly and conveniently.

 ### Potential Impact :boom: <a class="anchor" id="impact"></a>
-TODO
-According to the research by [Straits Research](https://www.globenewswire.com/en/news-release/2023/03/14/2626611/0/en/Online-Car-Buying-Market-Size-is-projected-to-reach-USD-722-billion-by-2030-growing-at-a-CAGR-of-12-21-Straits-Research.html), **"Online Car Buying Market Size is projected to reach USD 722 billion by 2030, growing at a CAGR of 12.21%"**, online used car listing platform empowered by AI would facilitate the makret efficiency.
+According to the research by [Straits Research](https://www.globenewswire.com/en/news-release/2023/03/14/2626611/0/en/Online-Car-Buying-Market-Size-is-projected-to-reach-USD-722-billion-by-2030-growing-at-a-CAGR-of-12-21-Straits-Research.html), ***"Online Car Buying Market Size is projected to reach USD 722 billion by 2030, growing at a CAGR of 12.21%"***.
+Online used car listing platform empowered by AI would facilitate the makret efficiency, which generate more profit and reduce costs.
 The time cost and manpower saved for negoiation between parties would save up to 10% of the operation cost.

 Assume being part of the data team in an online car listing platform, the price range prediction service could be a premium feature that requires extra transaction percentage or, along with some free services, which is known as **Freemium Model**.
 The estimated growth of gross profit would be 5%.

 ---
 ## :capital_abcd: Dataset :1234: <a class="anchor" id="dataset"></a>